4. Outpatient and In-Home Stroke Rehabilitation (including Early Supported Discharge)

 Many patients who have completed a course of inpatient rehabilitation will still require ongoing therapy provided in the community to achieve their desired goals once discharged from hospital.
 Community-based rehabilitation may be defined as care received once the patient has passed the acute stage and has transitioned back to their home and community environment.
 In smaller communities and rural and remote settings, access to outpatient and/or community rehabilitation presents a significant challenge, and as such, innovative measures such as in-home therapy and telemedicine technology should be utilized.

-The evidence suggests that community reintegration takes up to one year post-stroke and individuals make the most gains within the first 6 months post-stroke.
+The evidence suggests that community reintegration and participation takes up to one-year or more post-stroke and individuals make the most gains within the first 6 months post-stroke.